 - To see the location of the second member of a pair, hover over the first member for a tooltip with coordinates of its mate pair. - To move to the location of the second member of a pair, right-click on the first member and select Show Mate Pair.
 The point of the arrowhead represents the 3' end and the tail represents the 5' end.
 Solid arrows pointing right represent sequences assigned to the top strand of the consensus sequence.
 Dash-lined arrows pointing left represent sequences assigned to the bottom (complementary) strand of the consensus sequence.
 The arrows use the color coding shown in the table below.

 To learn more about using this view, see the following topics:

-- Use tools in the Strategy view toolbar
+- Strategy view toolbar

-- Search within a contig
+- · Search within a contig

-- Make a selection
+- · Make a selection

-- Customize the look and layout